SUKOHI/Surpass/README.md

 Afeter uploading image(s) with Ajax, the preview(s) have hidden-input-tag(s) named "surpass_ids[]" (and of course the value(s) are ID of DB saved at the time).
 So when submitting, you can receive those data as array.

+License
+====

+This package is licensed under the MIT License.

+Copyright 2014 Sukohi Kuhoh